 Top of most divers’ wish lists when visiting the Maldives are lots of fish, stunning reefs and encounters with sharks and rays.
-Guests diving with Euro-Divers Amari Havodda are in for a treat – all of these and more can be seen on Amari’s excellent house reef – no boat required!
+Guests diving with Euro-Divers Havodda are in for a treat – all of these and more can be seen on Havodda’s excellent house reef – no boat required!

 The dive starts in the shallow and sheltered lagoon with abundance of baby black tip reef sharks and jack fish swimming around.
 After a short swim you arrive at the wall, gradually sloping down to about 35m, making it a perfect dive site for all certification levels from Open Water divers doing their first dives to more experienced Advanced Open Water divers.

 The East side of the island has a huge variety of healthy corals that are home to a wide range of colourful reef fish; it’s also a great place to encounter sharks, barracuda and stingrays.
 Hawksbill turtles and spotted eagle rays are a common sight and are known for not being shy of divers, creating some amazing photo opportunities.
 Amongst the corals, divers with a keen eye will be able to discover a lot of hidden treasures such as leaf fish, moray eel, shrimps, tiger cowries and lobsters.